-Founded in 1883, the University of North Dakota offers nearly 50 online programs, including bachelor’s, master’s and doctoral degrees as well as graduate certificates.
+Founded in 1883, the University of North Dakota offers nearly 50 online college programs, including bachelor’s, master’s and doctoral degrees as well as graduate certificates.
 For most online programs, students are charged the in-state tution rate regardless of their actual residency status.
 Ranked in the 2012 Guide to Online Schools as one of the top military-friendly and top nonprofit online schools in the country, UND offers online programs in the areas of business, nursing, education, engineering, psychology, public administration, communication, social work and more.

 Founded in Beaumont in 1923, Lamar University currently serves over 14,000 students with more than 100 academic programs designed for bachelor, master’s and doctoral degrees.
 Programs are offered on campus and through Lamar’s nationally recognized online college.
 The Carnegie Foundation for the Advancement of Teaching has designated Lamar as a Doctoral Research University.

 Westfield State University is called “The People’s College” in recognition of its commitment since 1838 to be a co-educational college without economic or cultural barriers to education.
 It is ranked in the Top Tier category in the latest US News & World Report’s 2013 “Best Colleges”.
-US News & World Reports also recognized Westfield’s PLATO online learning system among the Top Online Programs for 2012.
+US News & World Reports also recognized Westfield’s PLATO online college learning system among the Top Online Programs for 2012.

 Ball State University has roots back to 1918, but today is known for its online master’s degree in nursing and campus programs in architecture, education, entrepreneurship, telecommunications, and landscape architecture.
 The university offers more than 180 undergraduate majors and over 100 major fields for graduate-degree students.
-Choose from online and hybrid learning programs leading to degrees, certificates and professional licenses.
+Choose from online college and hybrid learning programs leading to degrees, certificates and professional licenses.

 Colorado State University in Fort Collins, a doctoral-granting research university, was founded in 1870 as the state’s land-grant institution.
 Colorado State has been consistently recognized as one of the top public universities in the United States for its outstanding education and affordability.
 CSU offers 5 undergraduate degree completion and more than 30 graduate degree programs online and at a distance through OnlinePlus, a division of the University that combines the academic excellence of CSU with high-quality, flexible learning.
-Online programs are taught by CSU faculty and carry the same regional accreditation and reputation of the university’s world-class campus degree programs.
+Online college programs are taught by CSU faculty and carry the same regional accreditation and reputation of the university’s world-class campus degree programs.

 University of Illinois at Springfield serves its 5,000 students with 23 undergraduate, 20 master’s degree, and one doctoral degree program.
 The average class size is 15.
-Popular online degrees include business, computer science, mathematics, English and history.
+Popular online college degrees include business, computer science, mathematics, English and history.
 Graduate major fields include computer science, environmental studies, public health, teacher leadership, legal studies and management information systems.

-Offering distance education since 1902, the University of Northern Colorado began providing its online degree programs more than a decade ago.
+Offering distance education since 1902, the University of Northern Colorado began providing its online college degree programs more than a decade ago.
 Unique online bachelor degrees are offered in American Sign Language, nursing, and sociology.
 An extensive online graduate degree program features majors in nursing, teaching, special education, sports coaching, educational leadership, and criminal justice.

 Founded in 1895, Graceland University is a private liberal arts university offering more than 50 undergraduate degrees and six master’s degrees.
-The university’s online Master of Education in Quality Schools program received the USDLA Award for Best Practices in Distance Learning Programming, encouraging the development of five online Master of Education programs at the school.
+The university’s online Master of Education in Quality Schools program received the USDLA Award for Best Practices in Distance Learning Programming, encouraging the development of five online college Master of Education programs at the school.

 Founded in 1869, The University of Nebraska–Lincoln is a leading teaching institution listed five straight years in the top 50 public universities in U.S. News and World Report’s annual America’s Best Colleges.
 The first college west of the Mississippi to develop a graduate degree program, UNL today considers its PhD and professional degree programs a key component in fulfilling its educational mission.
-Online programs lead to undergrad and graduate degrees and a special online program for high school students for college credit is among popular offerings.
+Online college programs lead to undergrad and graduate degrees and a special online program for high school students for college credit is among popular offerings.

 The W. A. Franke College of Business draws many entrepreneurial and management students to Northern.
-NAU offers online degrees in fields including business, communication, technology, engineering, health professions, mathematics and humanities.
+NAU offers online college degrees in fields including business, communication, technology, engineering, health professions, mathematics and humanities.

-University of Alabama at Huntsville serves its 7,700 students with more than 70 degree programs for undergrads and post-graduate students at five colleges: Business, Engineering, Liberal Arts, Nursing, Science, and Graduate Studies.
+University of Alabama at Huntsville serves its 7,700 students with more than 70 online college degree programs for undergrads and post-graduate students at five colleges: Business, Engineering, Liberal Arts, Nursing, Science, and Graduate Studies.
 The College of Nursing online graduate program was selected among the top 20 in U.S. News’ 2013 America’s Best Online Education Programs.